mjstrasser/cdc-kafka-streams/README.md

 ## Avro serialization

-All message values are serialized using [Apache Avro](https://avro.apache.org).
-Messages are first defined in Avro, then Java classes are generated from those definitions.
+All messages have string-serialized keys and [Apache Avro](https://avro.apache.org)-serialized values.
+In all cases, Avro schema definitions were written manually (see [src/main/avro](src/main/avro) directory) and Java classes generated from those definitions

 For example: